FyraLabs/chisel-operator/README.md

 curl https://i.jpillora.com/chisel! | bash
 ```

-**OPTIONAL:** Then you should create a systemd service for Chisel so it can run in the background.
+**OPTIONAL:** You should create a systemd service for Chisel so it can run in the background.
 Create a file called `/etc/systemd/system/chisel.service` with the following contents:

 ```ini
 [Unit]